NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Noise regimes in processed ADI images

 \subsection{Spatial noise structure after \varADI{} processing}

-Performing PSF subtraction on each high-contrast image in an \varADI{} sequence generates a sequence of residual images where speckle noise is significantly reduced, and partly whitened \citep{Mawet2014Fundamental}.
-After de-rotating these residual images based on their parallactic angle, and combining them into a final frame, the remaining speckles are further attenuated and whitened.
-This final frame is commonly referred to as \textit{processed frame}.
-Because of the different post-processing steps and the whitening operator that removes correlation effects, the majority of HCI detection algorithms make use of the central limit theorem to state that residual noise in processed frames follows a Gaussian distribution, an assumption that even today has not been proven experimentally.
-From practice, it is known that this Gaussian assumption leads to high false positive detection rates \citep{Marois2008Confidence,Mawet2014Fundamental} since residual speckle noise in processed frames is never perfectly Gaussian, and still dominates for small angular separations. \cite{Pairet2019STIM} found experimentally that the tail decay of residual noise close to the star is better explained by a Laplacian distribution than a Gaussian distribution.
+Performing PSF subtraction on each high-contrast image in an \varADI{} sequence generates a sequence of residual images where speckle noise is significantly reduced and partly whitened \citep{Mawet2014Fundamental}.
+After derotating these residual images based on their parallactic angle and combining them into a final frame, the remaining speckles are further attenuated and whitened.
+This final frame is commonly referred to as processed frame.
+Because of the different post-processing steps and the whitening operator that removes correlation effects, the S/N map technique \citep{Mawet2014Fundamental}, the industry standard for exoplanet detection in processed frames, makes use of the central limit theorem to state that residual noise in processed frames follows a Gaussian distribution, an assumption that even today has not been proven experimentally.
+From practice, it is known that this Gaussian assumption leads to high false positive detection rates \citep{Marois2008Confidence,Mawet2014Fundamental} since residual speckle noise in processed frames is never perfectly Gaussian, and still dominates at small angular separations. \cite{Pairet2019STIM} found experimentally that the tail decay of residual noise close to the star is better explained by a Laplacian distribution than a Gaussian distribution.
 Later, \cite{Dahlqvist2020Regime} reached the same conclusion by applying a Gaussian and a Laplacian fit to the residuals of PCA-, NMF-, and LLSG-processed frames.
 These experimental results suggest the presence of two residual noise regimes in the processed frame: a non-Gaussian noise regime close to the star, dominated by residual speckle noise, and a Gaussian regime further away, dominated by background noise.